sobaba-12/sim_and_scat/_build/classical_methods/bonds.md

-Using this harmonic function the bond length is model such that minimum if at the equilibrium bond length and both increasing and decreasing the length will increase the energy equally.
+Using this harmonic function the bond length is modelled such that minimum if at the equilibrium bond length and both increasing and decreasing the length will increase the energy equally.

 The potential energy of an angle between two atoms that are separated by a third is modeled with a similar harmonic function,